FIWARE/tutorials.CRUD-Operations/README.md

 | **DELETE**. |  :x: | DELETE an existing attribute from an existing entity.  | :x:  |

-A complete list of available endpoints can be found by looking at the [NSGI v2 Swagger Specification](https://swagger.lab.fiware.org/?url=https://raw.githubusercontent.com/Fiware/specifications/master/OpenAPI/ngsiv2/ngsiv2-openapi.json)
+A complete list of attribute endpoints can be found by looking at the [NSGI v2 Swagger Specification](https://swagger.lab.fiware.org/?url=https://raw.githubusercontent.com/Fiware/specifications/master/OpenAPI/ngsiv2/ngsiv2-openapi.json#/Attributes)

 ## Batch CRUD Operations